tmux-plugins/tpm/HOW_TO_PLUGIN.md

     CURRENT_DIR="$( cd "$( dirname "${BASH_SOURCE[0]}" )" && pwd )"
     tmux bind-key T run-shell "$CURRENT_DIR/scripts/tmux_list_plugins.sh"

-As you can see, plugin run file is a simple bash script that sets up binding.
+As you can see, plugin run file is a simple bash script that sets up the binding.

 When pressed, `prefix + T` will execute another shell script:
 `tmux_list_plugins.sh`.
 That script should be in `scripts/` directory -